filecoin-project/specs/expected-consensus.md

 1. Draw prior ticket
     i. # take the last ticket for each parent 'Tickets' array lastTickets <-- map(parentTickets, fun(x): x.last)
+		ii. # sort the tickets (as defined in 'comparing tickets' above) sortedTickets <-- lastTickets.sort()
-    ii. # draw the smallest ticket
+		iii. # draw the smallest ticket
         parentTicket <-- min(sortedTickets)
 2. Run it through VRF and get determinstic output
     i. # take the VDFOutput of that ticket as input, specifying the personalization (see data-structures)